 In the past years, Protocol have silenced critics with their ‘out of the box’ video concepts, earning extensive praise and inciting conversation with the innovative video for ‘Let Me Feel’.
 Emphasizing their revolutionary and experimental approach and deviation from the EDM standard, the music video’s for ‘Lighthouse’ ‘Future Funk’ and ‘Heart of Steel’ will serve to further cement them as the one of the most avant-garde labels when it comes to visual content.
 Having also shaken things up with their recently rebranded cutting edge artwork to, Protocol Recordings prove that for them at least, the devil is in the detail.

 Ensuring all eyes of the world’s media and tastemakers were trained on their superb roster of talent, Protocol Recordings staged its inaugural showcase during the famed Amsterdam Dance Event in October 2012.
-Now marking the official opening of ADE each year, they have become renowned for road-blocking events in Miami, New York, Las Vegas, Tokyo, Amsterdam, London, Manchester, Budapest and Antwerp and hosting many global festival areas, utilizing its teams years of experience in producing events at a worldwide level, each event combines impressive stage design, bespoke visuals and lighting, special effects, merchandising and public relations for a truly unforgettable experience.
+Now marking the official opening of ADE each year, they have become renowned for road-blocking events in Miami, New York, Las Vegas, Tokyo, Amsterdam, London, Manchester, Budapest and Antwerp.
+They have reached a level of experience in hosting many global festival areas, utilizing its teams years of expertise in producing events at a worldwide level, each event combines impressive stage design, bespoke visuals and lighting, special effects, merchandising and public relations for a truly unforgettable experience.

-Rooted entirely around the concept of family, Protocol Recordings has ensured that this sense of camaraderie and loyalty is expressed throughout each and every one of their releases, signings, events and indeed the brand itself.
-Always innovative, the team inspire a scene that many deem be deteriorating, injecting new life into the industry and claiming its rightful place as one of the most prominent electronic dance music labels in the world.
+The emphasis of Protocol Recordings is rooted entirely around the concept of family.
+They have ensured that this sense of camaraderie and loyalty is expressed throughout each and every one of their releases, signings, events, and indeed the brand itself.
+Always innovative, the team inspire a scene that many deem be deteriorating, injecting new life into the industry, and claiming its rightful place as one of the most prominent electronic dance music labels in the world.